JZlearnCode/2019_Udacity_Sensor_Fusion/5_Unscented_Kalman_Filter/Concepts.md

 Calculate mean and covariance matrix of the predicted state using the predicted sigma points from S2.

-In the formulas below, subscrip `i` indincates `ith` column of the matrix.
+In the formulas below, subscript `i` indincates `ith` column of the matrix.

-Weights is smaller if the spreading parameter `λ` is larger, meaning the sigma points are further from center.
+Weight is smaller if the spreading parameter `λ` is larger, meaning the sigma points are further from center.

 In S1, given mean and covariance,